Commanding Officer 15th Battalion 1918 (The Last 100 Days)

 Girvan returned to England in late March of 1917, and was appointed Acting Major on 28 April 1917.
 Then, awarded the Croix du Guerre, on 1 May 1917.
 Here he spent several months in Bramshott Camp, Hampshire, where his future wife Jean Sword was undergoing training at the camp hospital, and they undoubtedly spent some time together.

 Following several months rest leave in Canada, he resumed his post with the 15th after the battle of Vimy Ridge and won the Military Cross at Hill 70 in August 1917.
 Major Maybin (a Sgt-Maj also commissioned from the ranks) had been temporarily Officer Commanding the 15th Bn since LCol Bent had been severely wounded by shrapnel during the battle of Amiens in August.
 After Lieutenant Colonel C. E. Bent sustained a serious shrapnel injury in August 1918, Girvan assumed command of the battalion.

-Major Girvan arrived from the UK and assumed command as the Arras operations commenced.
+Major Girvan assumed command as the Arras operations commenced.
 He led the Battalion at the Crow’s Nest, the Drocourt-Queant Line and the Canal du Nord operations of the Hundred Days and until the war’s end in November 1918.
 He was awarded the DSO for his leadership at the D-Q line.